Massive neutrino self-interactions and inflation: Conclusions

 In agreement with previous studies involving non-standard neutrino interactions with a heavy mediator, we find that the posterior of $\logg$ is bimodal and thus can be divided into two modes: a moderately interacting mode (MI$\nu$) and a strongly interacting mode (SI$\nu$).
 It is to be noted that the MI$\nu$ produces parameter constraints close (but not completely similar) to the non-interacting case (NI$\nu$, i.e., $G_{\rm eff} =0$), whereas it is the SI$\nu$ mode which is responsible for most of the shift in the $n_s$ parameter to lower values.
 When we perform our analyses by separating the modes, we find that the SI$\nu$ mode in the 3$\nu$-interacting model produces a large shift in the $n_s$, such that it can comfortably accommodate the Natural inflation within 1$\sigma$.
 However, we find that the 3$\nu$-interacting SI$\nu$ mode is disfavoured by the data (in terms of both Bayesian evidence and raw likelihood), whereas both modes of the 1$\nu$-interacting model produce a similar fit to the data as the non-interacting mode.
 The 1$\nu$-interacting SI$\nu$ mode, however, produces a smaller shift in $n_s$, which is expected considering the effects of the self-interaction are limited to one neutrino species.
 Interestingly, the 1$\nu$-interacting SI$\nu$ model can still accommodate both Natural and CW inflation within 1$\sigma$ for certain e-folds close to $N_{*} = 60$, and also allows the PBH DM related inflationary models at 1$\sigma$.
 Thus, if future experiments find evidence for such strong interactions ($\simeq 10^9$ times stronger than weak interaction) in one of the neutrino species, these inflationary models can remain afloat as viable inflationary theories.
 Meanwhile, both the 3$\nu$-interacting and 1$\nu$-interacting MI$\nu$ models can accommodate all these inflationary models at 2$\sigma$.

-Lastly, we note that the NI$\nu$, 3$\nu$-interacting, and the 1$\nu$-interacting models can partially reduce the Hubble tension, although they don't solve it.
+Lastly, we note that the NI$\nu$, 3$\nu$-interacting, and the 1$\nu$-interacting models can partially reduce the Hubble tension, although they do not solve it.
 Moreover, the interacting models do not perform significantly better than the non-interacting model, in agreement with recent studies that used only scalar perturbation equations \cite{RoyChoudhury:2020dmd,Choudhury:2021dsc,Brinckmann:2020bcn}.